 What’s in my treasure chest?
 Here are a few:

-A plastic dog figurine, yellow Labradore Retriever to be exact.
+The most recent addition is a plastic dog figurine, yellow Labrador Retriever to be exact.
 I have had two yellow labs in my adult life and still miss them terribly.
-While digging in my front garden recently with my grandson Henry, we found the figurine; the pup was in ‘downward dog pose’ with a wagging tail, exactly how my beloved pups would greet me every morning.
+While digging in my front garden with my grandson Henry, we found the figurine; the pup was in ‘downward dog pose’ with a wagging tail, exactly how my beloved pups would greet me every morning.
 As a mom and now grandmother, I know exactly what unconditional love looks and feels like but what I learned from my sweet furry girls went even beyond that raw knowledge.
-The figurine belonged to my daughter, Henry’s mother, and believe it must have been buried there for over 20 years.
+They loved without complaint, just wanting to be by my side, with the intuition of a savant.
+The figurine belonged to my daughter, Henry’s mother, and I believe it must have been buried there for over 20 years.
 Both Henry and the plastic pup were covered in mud…perfect!
+Henry placed it lovingly in my treasure chest with the old, cracked plastic spoon found at the pup’s side.

 My figure skates.
 This pair is what I wore to do compulsory figures and specifically when I skated my 8th/gold medal test.
 They are different from the skates I used to jump and spin because of the shape of the blade and toe picks.
 Unfortunately, figure skating no longer requires compulsory figures; it was the hardest and arguably most boring part of the sport but I loved it because of the challenge and unique skills required.